GraPharm-ML/GraPharm-test/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

-At GraPharma, we're not just a team; we're a vibrant community of young, passionate individuals driven by a shared love for science and innovation.
+At GraPharm, we're not just a team; we're a vibrant community of young, passionate individuals driven by a shared love for science and innovation.
 Our youthful energy fuels our creativity and propels us forward as we explore the frontiers of pharmaceutical research.

 {% include section.html %}